We're starting to, I don't want to hear no complaints.

 Another set of creds.

-You see, you said see that guys?
+You see, see that, guys?

 And then look, boom, special agent right there.